mjgarciamoran/kpop_analysis/README.md

 ## Data quality assessment

-Before diving into any sort of analysis, a general quality assessment of the dataset needs to be performed.
+Before proceeding with any analysis, a general assessment of the dataset's quality is necessary.
 After verifying that data was successfully fetched each day, the next steps focus on identifying __duplicate entries__ and __missing (NaN) values__.

 ### Total videos, deduplication